-Pieter Cory*, Dean M. Rosenthal, Nicola Alesi, Damir Khabibullin, Jennifer A. Chen, Michel Alchoueiry, Heng-Jia Liu, Yan Tang, Eli Akl, Julia F. Charles, Volkhard Lindner, Elizabeth P. Henske
+Pieter Cory, Dean M. Rosenthal, Damir Khabibullin, Michel Alchoueiry, Eli Akl, Heng-Jia Liu, Yan Tang, Julia F. Charles, Volkhard Lindner, Nicola Alesi, Elizabeth P. Henske

-Collagen triple helix repeat containing 1 (CTHRC1) is a secreted protein that is highly expressed in many cancers and associated with poor prognosis.
-Interestingly, CTHRC1 is a hallmark of pulmonary fibrosis-associated fibroblasts, in mice and humans.
+Collagen-Triple-Helix-Repeat (CTHRC1) is a secreted glycoprotein that is highly expressed in many cancers and associated with poor prognosis.